 '''

 nodes:

+This info of node0 is used only for one optional test case 'yardstick.ha.

+⇔controller_restart'.

+If you don't plan to test it, this Jumpserver node can be ignored.

 This can not be changed and must be node0.

 name: node0

 This must be Jumpserver.

 role: Jumpserver

-This is the install IP of a node which has ipmitool installed.
+This is the instance IP of a node which has ipmitool installed.

-ip: xx.xx.xx
+ip: xx.xx.xx.xx

-User name of this node.
+User name of the user of this node.
 This user must have sudo privileges.

 user: root

 Password of the user.

 password: root

+Almost all HA test cases are trying to login to a controller node named 'nodel'

+and then kill some processes running on it.

+If you don't want to reset the attack node name for each test case, this

-This can not be changed and must be nodel.
+name can not be changed and must be node1.

 name: node1

 This must be controller.

 role: Controller

-This is the install IP of a controller node, which is the haproxy primary node
+This is the instance IP of a controller node, which is the haproxy primary node

-User name of this node.
-This user must have sudo privileges.

-user: root

-Password of the user.

-password: root

-process_info:

-The default attack process of yardstick.ha.rabbitmq is 'rabbitmq-server'.

-Here can reset it to be 'rabbitmq'.

-testcase_name: yardstick.ha.rabbitmq

-attack_process: rabbitmq

-The default attack host for all HA test cases is 'node1'.

-Here can reset it to be any other node given in the section 'nodes'.
+ip: xx.xx.xx

 '''